Factibly/factibly/fc-web/README.md

 ## Accessibility (a11y)

-The website should follow the W3C Web Content Accessibility Guidelines, [WCAG 2.1 AA](https://www.w3.org/TR/WCAG21/), because each and every person &mdash; regardless of their physical and mental abilities &mdash; is vulnerable to the infodemic.
-To this end, you should consult the [MDN Accessibility Tutorials](https://developer.mozilla.org/en-US/docs/Web/Accessibility) and keep in the mind the following accessibility rules:
+The website should confirm with the W3C Web Content Accessibility Guidelines at Level AA, [WCAG 2.1 AA](https://www.w3.org/TR/WCAG21/), because each and every person &mdash; regardless of their physical and mental abilities &mdash; is vulnerable to the infodemic.
+To this end, you should consult the [MDN Accessibility Tutorials](https://developer.mozilla.org/en-US/docs/Web/Accessibility).

-- Include concise but descriptive `alt` texts for all images
-- Apply noticeable colour contrasts between different UI components
-- Use heading elements (e.g., `h1`) for titles and subtitles where appropriate, in lieu of plain text
-- Use HTML landmark elements (e.g., `main`, `aside`, `article`, `section`) where appropriate
-- Apply [WAI-ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) on the relevant components **if the corresponding HTML landmark elements are not available**; landmark elements are preferred over elements with direct WAI-ARIA role assignments
-- Avoid the use of GIFs where possible, and use embedded YouTube videos for short clips instead
-- Do not enable autoplay for any audio and video materials
-- Wrap any 'non-instantaneous' animation in a prefers-reduced-motion CSS media query

 You can use the Accessibility and Rendering tabs in the Chrome DevTools to simulate and monitor accessibility features.
+You can also whocanuse.com to simulate the appearance different colour combinations for various types of vision.

 ## Internationalization (i18n) and Localization (l10n)

 The website aims to support the fight against the infodemic in a wide range of countries and cultures around the world.
-This project utilizes [react-intl](https://formatjs.io/docs/react-intl) to simplify the localization process of the website so that the website is more easily scalable.
+We utilize [react-intl](https://formatjs.io/docs/react-intl) to simplify the localization process of the website so that the website is more easily scalable.

 You should never hardcode static text strings unless the text is guaranteed to not change across different locales (e.g., the website name "Factibly", emojis).
-Instead, you should store the text strings in the [messages.ts](/src/static/messages/messages.ts) file under the corresponding locale; the object key ("id") of the text string should have an unique and relevant name.
-Then, you can use either the `FormattedMessage` component or the `intl.formatMessage()` function, and pass in the id.
+Instead, you should store the text strings in the [messages.ts](/src/static/messages/messages.ts) file under the corresponding locale; the object key ("message ID") of the text string should have an unique and relevant name.
+Then, you can use either the `FormattedMessage` component or the `intl.formatMessage()` function, and pass in the message ID.
 If you want to add a translation for the text string in a different locale, copy the id of the text string, paste it under the corresponding locale and modify the content of the text string accordingly.

 You should also use react-intl to localize numbers, dates, times, relative times and plurals.

 ## Search Engine Optimization (SEO)

 The website, which relies primarily on crowd-sourced data, is ultimately only effective when there exists at least an aquedate amount of users who are willing to post their own reviews and comment on other people's reviews.
-To this end, you should keep in mind the following SEO guidelines:

 - Use the [Open Graph (OG)](https://ogp.me/) protocol to represent fact check ratings on OG-supported social media and test the website against Facebook's [Sharing Debugger](https://developers.facebook.com/tools/debug/) and Twitter's [Card Validator](https://cards-dev.twitter.com/validator)
 - Use `meta` tags (see [index.html](public/index.html)) with extra care as many of them either get ignored by modern search engines or _deoptimizes_ SEO capabilities
 - Specify a canoncial link (`rel=canonical`) &mdash; generally the one that directs to the most important webpage &mdash; among **similar** webpages so that search engines show the most important content
 - Do _not_ set the author of a linked webpage (`rel=author`) without first discussing it with Jason as many modern search engines only reference the first instance of `rel=author` and ignore the remaining ones

-Any positive exposure is good exposure, other than when some Instagram influencer wants to buy your product but is too cheap to pay for it with real money and instead offers to [pay with exposure](https://www.reddit.com/r/ChoosingBeggars/).

 You can use [Google Webmasters](https://www.google.ca/webmasters/#?modal_active=none) to track the website's search performance through the Search Console and to learn more about the different SEO techniques.